 An anal yeast infection often starts with persistent and intense anal itching, also called pruritus ani.
-A doctor can perform a quick physical exam to determine the cause, such as hygiene, hemorrhoids, or a yeast infection.
+A doctor can perform a quick physical exam to determine the cause, such as poor hygiene, hemorrhoids, or a yeast infection.

 If the diagnosis is an anal yeast infection, it can often be cleared up easily with simple treatments.